Real estate tax

-The property tax is an object tax on property in Austria.
+The real estate tax is an object tax on property in Austria.
 It is collected by the municipalities in accordance with federal law (Grundsteuergesetz 1955), who keep the revenue from this tax in its entirety.

-Where it exceeds 75 Euro per year, the property tax is collected in four instalments on 15 February, 15 May, 15 August and 15 November respectively.
+Where it exceeds 75 Euro per year, the real estate tax is collected in four instalments on 15 February, 15 May, 15 August and 15 November respectively.
 Amounts up to 75 Euro must be paid once a year on 15 May.

-A property tax base of 50 Euro times a 500 per cent assessment rate gives a property tax of 250 Euro a year, which must be paid in four instalments.
+A real estate tax base of 50 Euro times a 500 per cent assessment rate gives a property tax of 250 Euro a year, which must be paid in four instalments.

-The owner of the property is liable for the property tax.
-The property tax can however be charged (pro rata) to renters as part of the running costs of a house.
+The owner of the property is liable for the real estate tax.
+The real estate tax can however be charged (pro rata) to renters as part of the running costs of a house.

-The competent tax office (see above) makes decisions about long-term property tax exemptions.
+The Tax Authority Austria makes decisions about long-term real estate tax exemptions.
 Exemptions within the meaning of sections 2 to 8 of the Grundsteuergesetz are, for example, provided for public transport routes, watercourses and for properties belonging to public authorities which are for public service or public use.

-In some provinces, temporary property tax exemptions can be granted by the municipalities on the basis of provincial law, especially for newly created (subsidised) residential properties.
+In some provinces, temporary real estate tax exemptions can be granted by the municipalities on the basis of provincial law, especially for newly created (subsidised) residential properties.
 The respective application must be made to the relevant municipality.
 More information is available from the municipal authorities.

 Real estate and property (→ BMF)German text